DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-37.md

 Jacob lived in the land of his father's travels, in the land of Canaan.

 ###### v2
-This is the history of the generations of Jacob.
-Joseph, being seventeen years old, was feeding the flock with his brothers.
+This is the history of the generations of Jacob. [[Joseph]], being seventeen years old, was feeding the flock with his brothers.
 He was a boy with the sons of Bilhah and Zilpah, his father's wives.
 Joseph brought an evil report of them to their father.

 ###### v3
 Now Israel loved Joseph more than all his children, because he was the son of his old age, and he made him a tunic of many colors.